-This first version of the report will be refined based on guidance from a range of groups implementing projects to improve population health.
+Version 2.0 incorporates guidance from a range of groups working to improve population health who field-tested Version 1.0 of the Action Guide.
 This report is funded by the Department of Health and Human Services under contract HHSM-500-2012-00009I task order 4.